Shoot Me: Youth Part 1

-Shoot Me: Youth Part 1 is the third extended play by South Korean band DAY6.
-It was released by JYP Entertainment on June 26, 2018, and features six original tracks.
+Shoot Me: Youth Part 1 is the third extended play (EP) by South Korean band Day6, released through JYP Entertainment on June 26, 2018, featuring six tracks led by the eponymous lead single "Shoot Me".

 Background and release

 On May 14, 2018, it was reported that Day6 will be returning with new music in June and their agency JYP Entertainment stated, "DAY6 is working on their new album, but the exact comeback timing has not been decided yet".
 On June 11, the agency dropped Day6's 'Schedule Announcement' and revealed that the band would release their third EP titled Shoot Me: Youth Part 1 on June 26.

 Subsequently, from June 15 to June 19 motion posters and teaser images of each members were released, followed by unit teaser images on June 20.

 On June 25, a teaser of the music video for "Shoot Me" was released on both JYP's official YouTube channel and the group's official V Live channel.
 On June 26, the EP was released, along with the music video for "Shoot Me".